MarcoDorantes/XlsxCommand/README.md

 ```

 ### 6. Create an Excel XLSX Worksheet with multiple tabs using PowerShell classes.
+*Note*: See example #8 for another, a bit simpler, way to achieve the same as this example (given the latest `XlsxCommand` version is installed and loaded).

-This example writes the same values and tabs as the example #5, and also specifies the cell data type and cell horizontal alignment for the data cells by .NET CLR attributes in the corresponding properties of PowerShell classes:
+This example writes the same values and tabs as the [example #5](#5-create-an-excel-xlsx-worksheet-with-multiple-tabs), and also specifies the cell data type and cell horizontal alignment for the data cells by .NET CLR attributes in the corresponding properties of PowerShell classes:
 ```
 Import-Module XlsxCommand